nkabbara/nkabbara.github.io/books/internal-time.md

     <figcaption>Notice how the sun clock is drifting every day pushing my wake up time later and later.</figcaption>
 </figure>

-This misalignemtn between inner and sun clock also reveals why I felt so tired when I had to use the alarm to wake up at 8am.
+This misalignment between inner and sun clock also reveals why I felt so tired when I had to use the alarm to wake up at 8am.
 When we're pegging the wake up time to the sun clock, the inner time drifts.
 My body was thinking that I'm waking up at 6 and going to bed at 22.
 Not what it wants.

 <figure>
     <img src="../assets/with-alarm.png" alt="no-alarm">